 Science becoming art: a kink instability from a nonlinear extended MHD simulation (from "Fusion Simulation Project Workshop Report" by Arnold Kritz and David Keyes)

-In July 2007, the Interim ITER Council endorsed a proposal from the then Nominee Director-General, Kaname Ikeda, on the organization and implementation of the ITER Physics Activities.
-Among the key mechanisms was a call to establish a program on integrated modelling of fusion plasmas.
+In July 2007, the Interim ITER Council endorsed a proposal from the then Nominee Director-General, Kaname Ikeda, on the organization and implementation of the ITER physics activities.
+Among the key mechanisms was a call to establish a program on the integrated modelling of fusion plasmas.
 Implicit in this early directive was the recognition of the many challenges faced by integrated modelling.

 Integrated modelling has many different aspects.
 Theoretical plasma physicists see the ultimate goal as the ability to predict reliably the behaviour of plasma discharges on all relevant time and space scales.
 Computational physicists see the complexity of the most advanced multi-physics nonlinear simulation models requiring petascale-class (1015 floating point operations per second), and ultimately exascale-class (1018 flops), computer facilities in order to span the relevant time and space scales.